johnathanchiu/jpeg-compressor/README.md

 Use decompress.py to decompress photos.
 Save it as a PNG to view or view immediately.

+# Recent Additions

+You can now save the image as a compressed JPEG.
+The JPEG won't be as small as a bz2 file but will be smaller than the original JPEG.
+This compressor should also outperform Google's Guetzli.

 # Setup

 All file paths are currently under my own directories, you can change around the file paths to make experimenting with